emarmolsanchez/EISAcompR/README.md

 ## getEISAcomp

 This is the main function used to calculate exon/intron split estimates and compute transcriptional and post-transcriptional components of each gene, as well as to infer the significance of each regulatory component independently.
-The pipeline is implemented for two-group contrast (tipically control vs treated).
+The pipeline is implemented for two-group contrast (tipically control vs treated) and includes the possibility of user-defined batch correction.
+Users must prepare their exon/intron counts, design and batch (optional) matrices including data for same number of selected samples.

 This function requires seven arguments: